Zamora Memorial College: History

 In 1996, with the growing clamor for access to tertiary education in Bacacay, the Board of Trustees responded with the opening of the college department.
 At the time of its opening, it was fully recognized by the Commission on Higher Education.
 It started with two students and part-time faculty with classes in the evening.
 Through the years, the number of enrollment increase to approximately 500 students.
 With a substantial number of graduating students, in 2013, the College Department conducted a separate Commencement Exercises from High School Department.

-In 1998, ZMC celebrated its 50th Founding Anniversary and renewed its commitment to continue educating generations of Bacacayanos.

 Starting School Year 2011 - 2012, the school transitioned to K-12 curriculum pursuant to the Department of Education directive.
 Consequently, the Senior High School was commenced during School Year 2016-2017.

-School Identity and Culture

-Motto

-The school motto - "Bringing Possibilities" - aptly depicts what the founder intended to accomplish by educating students to open up possibilities for them.

-Vision

-Zamora Memorial College (ZMC) envisions to be a dynamic institution producing graduates with desirable values and who will be empowered agents of humane change.

-Mission

-Zamora Memorial College shall provide quality and relevant education for life-long learning and shall produce globally-competitive basic education graduates as well as professionals who are socially sensitive and pro-active.

-ZMC Hymn

-The Zamora Memorial College Hymn was composed by Dr. Victor M. Belgica and the lyrics was provided by Dr. Ricardo M. Belgica.
-Both of them are professors at Bicol University and alumni of Zamora Memorial College.